• Skip to primary navigation

 Instructions

-• Warm the bacon in a large saute pan and render it, then add the onions, fiddleheads, hostas and a bit of oil if needed.
+• Warm the bacon in a large saute pan and render out the fat.
+Add the onions, fiddleheads, hostas and a bit of oil if needed.
 Season and cook for a few minutes.

 • Add a splash of wine to the pan, cover and steam the vegetables, taste them and cook for a few more minutes if needed, adding some stock if the pan gets dry.
 When the greens taste good to you, proceed.

-• Add the rest of the ingredients that will cook quickly, toss for a few minutes to wilt them, taste and adjust the seasoning, and serve.
+• Add the rest of the ingredients, toss for a few minutes to wilt them, finish with the mint, taste and adjust the seasoning, and serve.
+Drizzle with extra virgin olive oil at the table.

 Notes